columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 ### External_files

-If some files from outside columnflow are needed for an analysis, be them local files or online ( and accessible through wget), these can be indicated in the `cfg.x.external_files` auxiliary parameter.
+If some files from outside columnflow are needed for an analysis, be them local files or online (and accessible through wget), these can be indicated in the `cfg.x.external_files` auxiliary parameter.
 These can then be copied to the columnflow outputs using the {py:class}`~columnflow.tasks.external.BundleExternalFiles` task and used by being required by the object needing them.
-The `cfg.x.external_files` parameter expects a {py:class}`~columnflow.util.DotDict` with a string explaining the role of the file to be downloaded/copied as key and the link/path as value.
+The `cfg.x.external_files` parameter expects a (possibly nested) {py:class}`~columnflow.util.DotDict` with a user-defined key to retrieve the target in columnflow and the link/path as value.
 It is also possible to give a tuple as value, with the link/path as the first entry of the tuple and a version as a second entry.
-As an example, the `cfg.x.external_files` parameter might look like this, for `json_mirror` the local path of the mirror directory to a specific commit of the [jsonPOG-integration Gitlab](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration/-/tree/master) (CMS-specific):
+As an example, the `cfg.x.external_files` parameter might look like this, where `json_mirror` is a local path to a mirror directory of a specific commit of the [jsonPOG-integration Gitlab](https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration/-/tree/master) (CMS-specific):
 ```python
 cfg.x.external_files = DotDict.wrap({
     # lumi files